cheamsavun/angkorapi/README.md

 # Welcome to Angkor API

-## A C# .NET8.0 project template using code generation from Entities to API Controllers
+## A C# .NET8.0 project clean architecture CQRS template using code generation from Entities to API Controllers

+Cloned from this https://github.com/jasontaylordev/CleanArchitecture but changed some implementations.

 mkdir AngkorAPI